 The Chassis Battery Bank supplies power to everything a customer requires to drive the unit.
 Currently, Newmar's chassis batteries are all Liquid Lead Acid.
 Spartan and Ford chassis have serviceable batteries and Freightliner chassis batteries are sealed.
-The type and brand of chassis battery may vary depending on coach year, make, and model.
+The type and brand of chassis battery may vary depending on coach year, make, and model. © 2017 Copyright Newmar Corporation.
+All rights reserved.
+For the most up-to-date version of this content, and for more product-specific information, please refer to Newgle.

 Chassis batteries may need to be disconnected and removed from the coach to maintain proper electrolyte levels or perform routine battery maintenance.
 House batteries may be either serviceable Liquid Lead Acid / Flooded or AGM / Sealed Cell.